mozilla/addons-server/docs/topics/api/reviewers.rst

     :>json int|null file.entries[].size: The size in bytes.
     :>json string|null file.entries[].modified: The exact time of the commit, should be equivalent with ``created``.
     :>json object|null diff: See the following output with inline comments for a complete description.
+    :>json object base_file: The file attached to the base version you're comparing against.
+    :>json object base_file.id: The id of the base file.
     :>json boolean uses_unknown_minified_code: Indicates that the selected file in either the current or the parent version could be using minified code.

     Git patch we're talking about: